How much is your car worth?

 Consumer Reports® recommends the Lexus ES Series, based on reliability, safety and performance.

-The Lexus ES Series outsold the BMW 4 Series by 55% during 2018.
+The Lexus ES Series outsold the BMW 4 Series by almost three to one during 2019.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.